 - Eating small, frequent meals – they prevent insulin surge and control hunger and cravings.

-- Cutting down on salt – bloating and high BP are caused by salt; it makes the body retain water and deprives the bones of calcium.
+- Cutting down on salt – salt causes bloating and high BP; it makes the body retain water and deprives the bones of calcium.

 - Reducing alcohol consumption – excess alcohol makes the adrenal glands overreact.